Bitcoin-ABC/bitcoin-abc/doc/standards/bip21-ecash-additions.md

 Note that more complicated token txs (or this type of simple token tx) may be manually constructed with `op_return_raw` and existing bip21 support for multiple outputs.

+8. eCash supports EMPP pushes with `empp_raw`, which may be combined with token sends for token types that support this

+- `empp_raw` must be raw hex
+- `empp_raw` must NOT begin with `6a`; it is not the full `OP_RETURN` but a single push
+- A bip21 query may have multiple `empp_raw` params.
+Each will be added in order.
+- If `empp_raw` is included in a tx already expected to have other `empp` pushes, e.g. an ALP token tx, the pushes specified by `empp_raw` will follow those already used by the tx

+Wallets are responsible for validating a support for `empp_raw` and whether or not the specified pushes will fit in available `OP_RETURN` space.

 ### Examples

 #### Bip-21 URI with no `op_return_raw` and 2 additional outputs